storborg/gimlet/README.md

   context, throw an exception.
 - Offer a 'fake security' mode for doing development on a stack which will be deployed in an HTTPS environment.
+- Make a better repr() which shows which channels keys are set in, for use in error emails.

 Test areas that still need work: